 Inge Lennart Ivarsson

 early noticed that the boats fascinated him more than the machinery.
 As a 10-year-old he drove alone the campingboat of his father on nearby lake.
 Early on, he also came in touch with the production of boats where he already helped as a 12-year-old to rivet the wooden hulls.
 So it was only logical that Lennart opted for boat building, while his brother and cousin dedicated themselves to mechanical engineering.

 After finishing his studies of naval architecture, serving the military service and working abroad at Chris Craft and Donzi in Florida as well as in the sale of a boat company in San Jose, California, he came back to the family business in 1965.

 He was responsible for the sales of the boats, which was previously done by his father Ivar, his brother Roy

 worked as Managing Director of AB Storebro Royal Cruiser.
-During his work for Storebro he also founded the Storebro Royal Cruiser Club (SRCC).
+During his work for Storebro he also founded the Storebro Royal Cruiser Club (SRCC)

-"), he finally left the company 2000-02-29 and worked with the Storebro Trading AB, which acts as a broker for used Storebro boats.
+"), he finally left the company 2000-02-29 and worked with the Storebro Trading AB, which acted as a broker for used Storebro boats.
+In 2021, Lennart Ivarsson